MarkusMas/meta-shelly-gen2/tutorial/shelly-plus-2pm_switch_v1_tutorial.md

  5  "type":"MUSICPLAYER",
  6  "persistedvariables":{...},
 11  "variables": {...},
-18  "register":  {...},
+18  "discover":  {...},
-23  "discover":  {...},
+23  "register":  {...},
 48  "template":  {...}
 96  }
 ```
 #### Use multiple Devices with one Driver
 To enable the driver to address multiple Shelly devices, the driver must contain a section in which a list of the devices to be addressed is created.\
-In this example, the list of "mydevices" is created over the course of the objects “persistedvariables”, “variables”, “register” and “discover”.
+In this example, the list of "mydevices" is created over the course of the objects “persistedvariables”, “variables”, “discover” and “register”.
 The actual driver for controlling the Shelly devices from this list is then located in the separate “template” section.

 Note: In the case of simpler drivers for controlling only one device, the above-mentioned splitting can be dropped.
 In this case, the object template is not required and its content can be stored directly in the root level of the json.